eleni-mpatsi/sophia_chatbot_final/README.md

 ## Overview

-This project implements a task-oriented conversational assistant using Rasa, focusing on:
+This project implements a task-oriented conversational assistant using Rasa, designed as a proof of concept (PoC) for hands-free communication in motorcycle helmet telecommunication systems.

+The assistant aims to support users in motion through structured, voice-driven interactions, enabling safe and efficient task execution without manual input.

+### Core Features
 - Structured multi-turn interactions via forms
 - Slot filling with validation
 - Handling interruptions during task execution
 - Experimentation with dialogue policies
 - Extensibility toward additional use cases and integrations

 The system supports tasks such as:
 - Initiating phone calls (via contact information collection)